A dining experience with the locals

-- and then there is the trattoria experience, the one that makes you feel like one of the locals.
-A very casual - if not almost rustic - dining area, with the classical checkered tablecloth, heavy ceramic plates, battered menu and daily specials; wine is served in a carafe of a ¼, ½ or liter and the chef is normally the owner's mother or father.
+- and then there is the trattoria experience, the one that makes you feel like one of the locals and that this article covers below.
+A very casual - if not almost rustic - dining area, with the classical checkered tablecloth, heavy ceramic plates, battered menu, and daily specials; wine is served in a carafe of a ¼, ½ or liter and the chef is normally the owner's mother or father.

 What is a Trattoria?

 The Italians seem to have a thousand words for an eating establishment: ristorante, rosticceria, osteria, pizzeria, and too many others to name.
 For an Italian, a trattoria is a concept more than a name or title and it is equivalent to a home-cooked meal with a tiny bit of style.